IntelPython/container-images/tpls/tpl.README.md

 * 2017.0.1, latest
 * 2017.0.0

 There is 1 image for every install configuration.
-A conda environment called idp is created and activated.

 Images: